tmuxinator/tmuxinator/README.md

 ### Pane titles

-It is also possible to give a title to panes.
+It is also possible (starting with tmux v2.6) to give a title to panes.

 ```yaml
 windows: